OwenChong888/Tyran-DualMode-Robot/README.md

 3. Power the Robot

+Use 3 × 18650 batteries for motor and arduino
-Use 5 × 18650 batteries (through a proper holder + 5V regulator if needed).
+Use 2 x 18650 batteries for servo
+(through a proper holder + 5V regulator if needed).

 4. Control Modes

 Button A / Switch → Autonomous Mode

-Button B / Bluetooth → Manual Mode
+Button X / Bluetooth → Manual Mode

 Use any Bluetooth controller app to send commands.